stongems/Portfolio-2.0/README.md

 ## Overview
-I was tasked with created a Portfolio page that used some of the skills I've learned along the way.
+I was tasked with creating a Portfolio page that used some of the skills I've learned along the way.

 ## Criteria